Blue Plate Special

 Why Did They Call It a "Blue Plate" Special?

-The Blue Plate Special got its name from the blue plates that it was typically served on.
+It got its name from the blue plates it typically served on.
 These blue plates were used to distinguish the Blue Plate Special from other menu items, and they were often used to advertise the special to customers.

 It is also possible that the use of blue plates for the Blue Plate Special was simply a way for restaurants to differentiate the special from other menu items, and to make it easy for customers to identify.
 Regardless of the reason, the use of blue plates became closely associated with the Blue Plate Special, and it is now an integral part of the concept.